Harold C. Simmons Comprehensive Cancer Center

 Caring for the Caregiver

-Jack Hamilton, LCSW, OSW-C; and Kamica King, MA, MT-BC
+Jack Hamilton, LCSW, OSW-C; and Tammy Wynn, M-Div, BCC.

-Mindfulness and music therapy can be powerful tools for reducing anxiety and stress.
+Mindfulness can be powerful tool for reducing anxiety and stress.
 Many people engage in these practices to calm the mind and improve well-being.
-In this experiential session, you’ll learn techniques of deep breathing as well as the roles that music and music therapy can play in improving your quality of life.
+In this experiential session, you’ll learn techniques of deep breathing as well as other techniques that can help you manage your stress and anxiety and improve your quality of life.
+Mindfulness is simply a state of mind, not owned by any form of spirituality or religious dogma.
+It is truly a secular tool but it can also be used to deepen your own spiritual path.